THE METHODOLOGY

 Four Steps.
 One Direction.

-The process is not linear.
+A living process — not a checklist.
 Each step informs the others.
 What you learn to name in Realization changes what you see in Capture.
-What you expose in step two determines what navigation becomes possible in step four.

 Surface what's actually there.